CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 Alternatively, you can open a container at the layer before the installation of the dependencies, like described above, and try to install the environment manually.

-## Acknowledgements
+## Licenses and Acknowledgements

-This Docker setup is based on the [Cresset template](https://github.com/cresset-template/cresset).
+This Docker setup is based on the [Cresset template](https://github.com/cresset-template/cresset) with the LICENSE.cresset file included in this directory.